ruhisoni/gender-bias-in-job-ads/README.md

   - balanced, small synthetic dataset
   - unbalanced, large dataset

+---

 ## Tech Stack

+---

 ## About Hack4Her
 [Hack4Her](https://hack4her.org/information) is the only female-focused student hackathon in the Netherlands.
-The fourth annual took place over the weekend of June 13-15, 2025.
-Of the three possible challenges, our team took part in
+The fourth annual took place over the weekend of **June 13-15, 2025**.

+We participated in the _Decoding Gender Bias in Hiring_ challenge sponsored by [Randstad Digital](https://www.randstad.com/hr-services/digital/).

+---

 ## The Team
 Emily Nadworna, Inge Martina, Ruhi Soni, Sharise Capriles

+---